samrub06/eshop/README.md

 # React Eshop eCommerce Platform

-> eCommerce platform built with the MERN stack & Redux.
+> React Typescript
+> Redux Toolkit
+> MangoDB & NodeJS

 <img src="./frontend/public/images/webify.png">

-This project is part of my MERN Stack From Scratch.
+This project is part of my eCommerce platform built with the MERN stack & Redux.
 It is a full-featured shopping cart with PayPal & credit/debit payments.